shanehoman/sublime-cheat-sheets/README.md

 ]

 ```
-Add multiple entries just by copying and pasting the caption line.
+To add multiple entries just copy and paste the caption line and add a comma in between each entry.

 * Highlighting follows this format: